 3. But don’t let that hold you back from getting to know your fellow retreat participants!

 Like I said before, being a part of a yoga retreat is a great opportunity to meet like-minded people and be a part of the community.
 Everyone’s practice looks and feels different so don’t let comparison get in the way of reaching out and connecting with others!
-Learn about each other’s passions, hobbies, family, pets, beliefs and thoughts – the sky’s the limit!
+Many yoga retreat participants tend to be solo travelers, so it’s a great time to learn about each other’s passions, hobbies, family, pets, beliefs and thoughts – the sky’s the limit!

 4. Get lots of sleep and look after yourself